bogzbonny/yeehaw/_TODO.md

          situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane.
+    - Mouse clicks inside the shadow should pass through to the element under

 10. Simplify ElWidgetPane type to little more than a ParentPane
      - using the ParentPane store to hold index of the currently selected widget